larsha/bolaget.io/README.md

 This API has nothing to do with Systembolaget, this app consumes a large XML API from Systembolaget and transforms it into a REST JSON API.
 More info can be found here: http://www.systembolaget.se/api

-*Work in progress, feel free to add issues and make PR's.*
+*Work in progress, feel free to add issues and make PR's.
+API will be considered unstable (breaking changes might occur) until release 1.0*

 **Products**
 ----